labzero/bootleg/docs/config/setting_options.md

     ```

 !!! tip
     The config macro is used here to set internally-used options, but you can also use it via `config/1` and `config/2` to read and set your own arbitrary key-value pairs.
-See [Config Macro](/reference/config_macro.md) for more information.
+See the [built-in macros](/reference/macros.md) for more information.

 ## Overriding options from deployment environments